tomjwells/coti-node-images/README.md

 | Coti Node Version |                                          Workflow Run                                          |                                                                            Dockerhub Image                                                                             |
 | :---------------: | :--------------------------------------------------------------------------------------------: | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 |       3.1.3       | <a href="https://github.com/tomjwells/coti-node-images/actions/runs/4200467449">4200467449</a> | <a href="https://hub.docker.com/layers/atomnode/coti-node/3.1.3/images/sha256-143cd458730407585b5bb50eef658e3104cd38e251504d779e7e6dd0cd20b725?context=repo">3.1.3</a> |

+# How Can I Use these Docker Images?

+Great question!
+I have an example repository with a guide that suggests a method for running a Coti node using Docker, along with tried-and-tested `docker-compose` files that I use to run my node.

 # Stay Coti